Maryland Daily Fantasy

 As mentioned above, sports betting is currently illegal in Maryland.
 The state’s constitution prohibits betting, so changing the laws would require a referendum.
 In order to speed up the process, a House Bill has been proposed that would allow the Maryland State Lottery and Gaming Control Agency to regulate sports betting.
 If the bill is successful, Maryland residents should be able to bet on sports as early as 2020.
 On this site, you can find a page entirely about Maryland sports betting.

-Poker enjoys a great deal of popularity in Maryland, and is available to be played live in the following land-based casinos: MGM National Harbor, Horseshoe Baltimore, Hollywood Casino Perryville and Maryland Live!
-Casino at Arundel Mills.
+Poker enjoys a great deal of popularity in Maryland, and is available to be played live in the following land-based casinos: MGM National Harbor, Horseshoe Baltimore, Hollywood Casino Perryville and Maryland Live Casino at Arundel Mills.
 Unfortunately, online poker remains illegal throughout the state.
 However, due to the popularity of online poker in neighboring states, it seems likely that Maryland will legalize online poker in the near future.

 Lotteries are, perhaps, the oldest legal form of gambling in Maryland.
 The state’s first lotteries were founded in the late 18th Century, but it wasn’t until 1973 that the official state lottery began.
 Like all other forms of gambling in the state, you will not be able to play the lottery online.
 Instead, you will have to buy a ticket from a land-based establishment.
 However, when it comes to online lottery, we wanted to be prepared and we’ve created this Maryland lottery page for all of you lotto fans!

 History of Gambling in Maryland